masenf/kf7hvm-com/_posts/2020-09-22-longview-centric-frequencies.md

 My kenwood radios are limited to 6 characters on the display, so this presents some interesting challenges.

-For 4 letter IDs, I prefer <CALL> <LOCATION>.
+For 4 letter IDs, I prefer `<CALL> <LOCATION>` (like `W7DG L`).
 If there are multiple repeaters with the same call, I tend to lookup the repeater owner's website and number the repeaters in the same order listed on their site.

 For 5 letter IDs, I will leave the space out.